Air Quality Alert

 Sonora, CA — Tuolumne County Health Officer Dr. Todd Stolp has advice for dealing with the smoky conditions.

-Dr. Stolp released the following information this morning, and its posted in its entirety:
+Dr. Stolp released the following information this morning:

 “The Air Pollution Control Officer and the Health Department continue to recommend that people avoid vigorous outdoor activity when visibility in the surrounding area is less than 5 miles.
 Because the air quality can fluctuate significantly between different basins and ridges and at different times of day, relying upon the 5-mile visibility standard for outdoor activity will give each person a way to plan the days activities.